-Kel Tec's claim to fame is that their guns in calibers from .32 to .9mm are smaller than anybody else's in the same calibers.
+Kel Tec's original claim to fame was that their guns in calibers from .32 to .9mm were smaller than anybody else's in the same calibers.

-I have not owned a Kel Tec P3AT, but have shot several and gotten considerable input from a friend who owns one.
+I have shot several Kel Tec P3ATs, and have and gotten considerable input from a friend who owns one.
 I have also done tons of research on their production, function and performance.

 When I say that the tiny Kel Tec offerings are not range guns, you would just have to shoot one to see what I mean.
 When you first shoot a Kel Tec P3AT, the first thing you think after you go through a magazine is "that's enough".

 It's a nasty little twirp of a gun that hurts your trigger finger to where you want to throw it down before you're finished.
 I thought maybe it was just me, but I consistently get the report of the extreme discomfort when shooting it.
 Sore trigger finger.

 The gun's inherent accuracy is about what you would expect from a center fire pistol with a 2.7" barrel that weighs around 11 ounces with an empty 6 round magazine.
 Kel Tec claims a trigger pull of 5 lbs but the impression is it is heavier than that.